milesroberts-123/tajimasDacrossSpecies/README.md

 In other words, I think it would be okay to include different types of sequencing into the same analysis.
 Variation between species will be confounded with variation between methods, but again we can assume that variation between species will be greater than variation between methods.

+## choosing wild relatives to measure historical range size for domesticated species

+For each domesticated species in our dataset, we looked at a wild relative to estimate range size.
+The relative species has to be in the same genus as the domesticated species.
+When there are multiple wild relatives to choose from, we looked at the one with the most recorded occurences on GBIF

 # To do

 ## Genetic diversity estimation

 - [x] Move input data to `config/`

-- [ ] calculate watterson's theta for each site and genome-wide
+- [x] calculate watterson's theta for each site and genome-wide

-- [ ] calculate Tajima's D for each site and genome wide
+- [x] calculate Tajima's D for each site and genome wide

 - [ ] break large chromosomes into sequences no longer than 500 Mb, otherwise `samtools index` will fail

+- [ ] Move genome assembly and annotations to `config/`

+- [ ] Define workflow parameters in a yaml file

 - [ ] calculate variance in heterozygosity and k-mer patterns across sites or comparisons, so that you can compare SNP variation to k-mer variation